 And let me tell you, it's not just the storm, because that's the part you can see from the maps.

-It's the tornadoes that it's spinning off these tornado warnings.
+It's the tornadoes that are spending off these tornado warnings.

-You know, I I'm getting tornado warnings and I'm in southeast Florida.
+You know, I'm getting tornado warnings and I'm in southeast Florida.

-Last night it flipped a couple airplanes at a at a at uh at a airport down here in southeast Florida.
+Last night it flipped a couple airplanes at an airport down here in Southeast Florida.

-And uh so the tornado warnings and there's lightning associated with this, which is something you don't normally see with these storms that are near the eye, a lot of lightning.
+And so the tornado warnings, and there's lightning associated with this, which is something you don't normally see with these storms, but near the eye, a lot of lightning.

-So there's but people are we're already seeing the power outages start to climb.
+So there's, look, people are, we're already seeing the power outages start to climb.

 And I just got off the phone with the FEMA director, and we talked a little bit about bulk debris removal.